 Each summer, eyo spends a week abroad.
 As well as giving the orchestra the opportunity to rehearse intensively and to perform in new environments, the annual tour is a social event: the players have a lot of fun.
 In recent years, eyo has toured Poland, France, Spain, Belgium and Germany.

-In August 2017, EYO will travel to Budapest in Hungary where they will perform three concerts.
-Please do read the full report of last year’s tour to Köln and Aachen by orchestra member Victoria Szymanska below.
+In August 2018, EYO will again head off to Europe for three concerts in a yet-to-be-dsiclosed destination.
+Please do read the full report of the 2017 tour to Budapest by orchestra member Rebecca White below.

 Info about EYO TOUR 2017 for EYO players and parents can be found in the Tour FAQ’s

 This year EYO travelled all the way to Budapest in Hungary for yet another unforgettable tour.
 After the exhausting 28-hour coach journey we were greeted by a huge fireworks display on the banks of the River Danube to celebrate St Stephen’s Day, which brought the tiring journey to a fantastic close.

 On Monday we had an early start to get straight into a day of rehearsals, which were held in a practising monastery, after which I think we were all looking forward to having a meal and finally getting into our beds!

 Our time in Hungary was packed full of exploring the culture and history of both Buda and Pest, with an intriguing historical tour along the Chain Bridge and a climb to the top of Buda Castle.
 We also had a boat ride along the River Danube to reach Margaret Island, which we returned to later in the week to experience ‘one of the best lidos in the world’ (according to Lee), going on water slides and trying to conquer the wave machine.
 We were given lots of free time to look around the area we stayed in, which included a giant food market and plenty of souvenir shops.